HOA RFP Specifications

 Another important consideration when it comes to selective enforcement is the role of the board of directors.
 The HOA board is responsible for ensuring that rules and regulations are enforced fairly and consistently across the community.
 To do this effectively, board members must be knowledgeable about the rules and regulations, as well as the processes and procedures for identifying and addressing violations.

-The Board actions should not be viewed as “arbitrary and capricious” in nature when administering the association’s policies.
+The Board’s actions should not be viewed as “arbitrary and capricious” when administering the association’s policies.
 Failing to enforce rules consistently could lead to a lawsuit for ‘selective enforcement’ against the association and management.

 • Set an example and follow the rules as a member of the association and Board representative.